-This includes soliciting the customers of the former employer.
-Such conduct is prohibited, however, under limited circumstances which requires a close legal review by a qualified and experienced NJ covenant not to compete attorney.
+This includes soliciting the customers of the former employer under limited circumstances which requires a close legal review by a qualified and experienced NJ covenant not to compete attorney.

-A trade secret is “a formula, process, device or compilation which one uses in his/her business and which gives him or her an opportunity to obtain an advantage over competitors who do not know or use it.”
-A trade secret may take many forms, from a program for a sophisticated software application to a customer list.
+A trade secret is “a formula, process, device or compilation which one uses in his/her business and which gives him or her an opportunity to obtain an advantage over competitors who do not know about it or how to use it.”
+A trade secret may take many forms, from a program for a sophisticated software application to a classified or confidential customer list.
 Trade secret protection in NJ will not be afforded to matters of common knowledge to the public or generally known within the competitive industry.
-Further, the subject matter sought to be protected as a trade secret must actually be confidential or secret.
+Further, the subject matter sought to be protected as a trade secret must be confidential or secret.

 In addition, when an employee is intimately involved with the creation and/or development of products and systems, etc., and his/her knowledge is sufficiently detailed that he/she could duplicate those products or services from memory, a NJ court may afford injunctive relief in order to protect the employer’s interest.

-Generally, a former employee can solicit their former co-workers, and any competitor can recruit your employees, as long as he or she does not cause the co-workers to breach an employment contract or cause excessive harm when multiple employees resign en masse.
-In a reported NJ case, a competitor was found to have tortiously interfered with a target company’s economic advantage where the competitor hired all of the target company’s sales force who were employed as door-to-door salespeople.
+Generally, a former employee can solicit their former co-workers, and any competitor can recruit your employees, if he or she does not cause the co-workers to breach an employment contract or cause excessive harm to the employer when multiple employees resign en masse.
+In a reported NJ case, a competitor was found to have tortiously interfered with a target company’s economic advantage where the competitor hired all the target company’s sales force who were employed as door-to-door salespeople.
 The competitor had secretly targeted the company’s district manager who in turn solicited his salespeople while the district manager was still employed by the target company.
 The court found that this deception combined with the “planned campaign of mass recruiting” constituted malicious interference which entitled the targeted company to relief.

 WHAT ABOUT THE OFFICERS, DIRECTORS AND HIGH LEVEL EMPLOYEES OF A NJ CORPORATION OR NJ BUSINESS; WHAT OPTIONS DO THEY HAVE?

-Officers, directors and high-level employees also have a duty not to compete with their employer.
+Officers, directors and high-level employees also may have a duty not to unfairly compete with their employer.
 In fact, a “key employee” is often looked at differently by the courts.
-Breaches of confidentiality by a key or senior employee with access to private information, marketing plans and business strategies will be looked at uniquely and differently from other employees.
+Breaches of confidentiality by a key or senior employee with access to private information, marketing plans and business strategies will be looked at uniquely and differently from other lower level employees.
 Officers, directors and high level employees also have rights to change employers and careers without legal liability to their former employer.
-If you are an upper management employee, officer or person with significant influence in the enterprise and are subject to a “Covenant Not to Compete”, contact me immediately to discuss your options and strategies.
+If you are an upper management employee, officer or person with significant influence in the enterprise and are subject to a “Covenant Not to Compete” clause in an employment contract, contact me immediately to discuss your options and strategies.